decompme/decomp.me/backend/asm_differ/README.md

 ## Dependencies

 - Python >= 3.6
-- `python3 -m pip install --user colorama ansiwrap watchdog python-Levenshtein` (also `dataclasses` if on 3.6)
+- `python3 -m pip install --user colorama watchdog python-Levenshtein` (also `dataclasses` if on 3.6)

 ## Usage